For Consumers

 Surprise billing news

-If a medical provider or facility does not contract with a health plan but provides an enrollee with emergency services (including behavioral health emergencies) or certain services during a scheduled procedure at an in-network facility, they must bill the health plan directly and not the enrollee.
+If a medical provider, ground ambulance provider or facility does not contract with a health plan but provides an enrollee with emergency services (including behavioral health emergencies) or services at an in-network facility, they must bill the health plan directly and not the enrollee.
 This includes behavioral health services provided by a:

 • Mobile rapid response crisis team